yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/coding-style.md

 #### Checking a condition and returning a Status with SCHECK {#scheck}

-`SCHECK` (shorthand for "Status CHECK") check a condition and return a `Status` with the appropriate message if the condition is not true.
+`SCHECK` (shorthand for "Status CHECK") checks a condition and returns a `Status` with the appropriate message if the condition is not true.
 It can only be used within a function that returns a `Status` or a `Result`.

 The `SCHECK` macro is a good way to check for errors that are expected to happen under some conditions, e.g. with invalid input, and the errors need to be ultimately reported to the user.